 CSCI 2653 - Database for UNIX (Linux) Systems An introduction to UNIX database software including how to create, update, and query a database, generate reports, set up a command file, and organize a database.
 Prerequisites: CSCI 1483 and a 3-credit hour programming class, or instructor approval.
 CSCI 2683 - Data Structures Advanced programming techniques and concepts using the C programming language.
 Topics will include algorithm analysis and design, memory management, software engineering concepts and standard data structures including linked lists and binary trees.
 Prerequisite: CSCI 2473 or instructor approval.
 CSCI 2753 - Introduction to Networking This course is designed for the student majoring in microcomputer programming, microcomputer software applications, or mainframe programming.
 It provides an overview of networks in a computer environment.
 Topics will include installation and configuration of software and hardware components of a network, typical network configurations, and file and software sharing.
 Hands on experience will be provided on a typical network in the lab.
 Prerequisite: CSCI 2163 or instructor approval.
 CSCI 2773 - Advanced Database for UNIX (Linux) Systems Continued instruction in the creation and use of UNIX databases, including performance improvement techniques.
 Prerequisite: CSCI 2653.
 CSCI 2783 - Advanced UNIX (Linux) Continued instruction in the UNIX operating system, including system administration functions.
 Emphasis will be placed on setting up and maintaining file systems, networks, devices, and users.
+This course helps prepare teh student to take the current CompTIA Linux + certification exam.
 Prerequisite: CSCI 1483 or instructor approval.
 CSCI 2843 - C+ + Programming Language Programming techniques in object-oriented programming, including data abstraction, inheritance, polymorphism, and dynamic object creation.
 Emphasis will be placed on the reusability of objects and the focus on object concepts as they deal with future program maintenance.
 Prerequisite: CSYS 1203 and CSCI 2473 or instructor approval.
 CSCI 2873 - Advanced C++ This course is intended to strengthen a student's ability to design an object oriented system and implement that system on a Windows based platform.
 The class will concentrate on conforming to industry-standard user and system interface guidelines to build potentially commercial level products.
 Prerequisite: CSCI 2843 or instructor approval.
-CSCI 2893 - Advanced Visual Basic This course provides continued instruction in Visual Basic using advanced object oriented programming techniques.
-Subject matter includes classes, ADO database connectivity, SQL, ASP, and various web service topics.
-Prerequisite: CSCI 2283 or instructor approval.
 CSCI 2953 - Analysis/Solution Architecture This course is designed to help prepare for the Solution Architecture component of the Microsoft Certified Solutions Developer certification exam.
 Topics include how to gather, analyze, and present business processes and requirements and the use of appropriate Microsoft® Solutions Framework (MSF) models and processes to create conceptual, logical and physical designs for a business solution.
 Students will learn how to select suitable technologies and architectures for their solution, based on trade-off analysis.
 CSCI 2972 - Digital Media Capstone The Digital Media Capstone course will require students to develop a basic personal identity system, resume, and portfolio within the scope of their specialty (Adobe Master Design Specialist, Digital Media Specialist, or Web Design Specialist).
 Students will also study and obtain Adobe Certified Associate (ACA) status.
 Offered fall and spring terms.
 Students must have completed 75% of their curriculum requirements and obtained instructor permission to enroll.
 CSCI 2982 - Digital Media Internship This internship component expands the Digital Media Program by providing students with practical, hands-on learning through professional work experience and supervision.
 Students will complete an approved 120-hour (60 hours per credit) on-site work experience within the scope of their specialty (Adobe Master Design Specialist, Digital Media Specialist, or Web Design Specialist).
 Prerequisite: CSCI 2972 and consent of instructor.